How Much Does Oculus Rift Cost – CV1 More Expensive?

 How much does Oculus Rift CV1 cost?
 Are the $1,500 rumors true?
-Every time when something is expected to be released, all kinds of price speculations rise from who knows where.
+Every time when something is expected to be released, all kinds of price speculations arise from who knows where.
 You just need 1 major news site to give you a tiny speculation, and all hell breaks loose.

 It’s the same with a release date.
-One of the bigger fishes gave us a rumored November shipping date few months ago, and the next thing you know, people are addressing it as a confirmed release date.
+One of the bigger fishes gave us a rumored November shipping date a few months ago, and the next thing you know, people are addressing it as a confirmed release date.

 What We Previously Thought About the Price